adhere-tech/adhere-tech.github.io/README.md

 This repository contains the source code of AdHere, the script used for the preliminary study, and the dataset.

-AdHere is fully tested on Windows.
+AdHere is fully tested on Windows 10.
-The Preliminary Study Toolset is used to get the compliance status from Google Ad Experience.
+The Preliminary Study Toolset is used to get the compliance status from Google Ad Experience Report.

 ## Dependencies
 - Python 3 (recommended >= 3.7)